-A daily performance fee is calculated on the difference between the daily performance of a Fund and the daily performance of the S&P/ASX 300 Accumulation Index (benchmark).
+A daily performance fee is calculated at 20.0% of the difference between the daily performance of a Fund and the daily performance of the S&P/ASX 300 Accumulation Index (benchmark).
 Daily performance fees can be positive or negative, depending on whether a Fund's performance is higher or lower than the benchmark.